Howard Thurman: Career

-Thurman married Katie Kelley on June 11, 1926, less than a month after graduating from seminary.
-Katie was a 1918 graduate of the Teacher's Course at Spelman Seminary (renamed Spelman College in 1924).
-Their daughter Olive was born in October 1927.
-Katie died in December 1930 of tuberculosis, which she had probably contracted during her anti-tuberculosis work.
-On June 12, 1932, Thurman married Sue Bailey, whom he had met while at Morehouse, when Sue was a student at Spelman.
-Howard and Sue Bailey Thurman's daughter Anne was born in October 1933.
-Sue Bailey Thurman was an author, lecturer, historian, civil rights activist, and founder of the Aframerican Women's Journal.
-She died in 1996.
+Death

+Howard Thurman died due to a lingering illness on April 10, 1981, in San Francisco, California.
+He was 81 years old.

 Honors and legacy

+In 1935, Thurman received an honorary doctorate from his alma mater, Morehouse.
+Ebony Magazine at one point called Thurman one of the 50 most important figures in African-American history.
+In 1953, Life rated Thurman among the twelve most important religious leaders in the United States.
 Thurman was named honorary Canon of the Cathedral of St. John the Divine, New York City, in 1974.

-The Ebony Magazine called Thurman one of the 50 most important figures in African-American history.
-In 1953, Life rated Thurman among the twelve most important religious leaders in the United States.

 In 1986, Dean Emeritus George K. Makechnie founded the Howard Thurman Center at Boston University to preserve and share the legacy of Howard Thurman.
 In 2020, the Howard Thurman Center for Common Ground moved to a larger space occupying two floors in the Peter Fuller Building at 808 Commonwealth Avenue.
 The Howard Gotlieb Archival Research Center at Boston University holds the Howard Thurman Papers and the Sue Bailey Thurman Papers, where they are catalogued and available to researchers.

 The Howard Thurman Papers Project was founded in 1992.
 The Project's mission is to preserve and promote Thurman's vast documentary record, which spans 63 years and consists of approximately 58,000 items of correspondence, sermons, unpublished writings, and speeches.
-The Howard Thurman Papers Project is located at Boston University School of Theology.
+The Howard Thurman Papers Project is located at Boston University School of Theology and launched a freely available digital edition of the published volumes in early 2025.

 Howard University School of Divinity named their chapel the Thurman Chapel in memory of Howard Thurman.

 Howard Thurman's poem 'I Will Light Candles This Christmas' has been set to music by British composer and songwriter Adrian Payne, both as a song and as a choral (SATB) piece.
 The choral version was first performed by Epsom Choral Society in December 2007.
 An arrangement for school choirs, which can be performed in one or two parts with piano accompaniment, was first performed in December 2010.